xyznlp/xyznlp.github/_pages/about.md

 News
 ======
 - <font color="red">February 2021: Our team "Xuanyu Zhang - AI-Lab, DXM" won the championship at the leaderboard of MS MARCO Document Ranking.
 The model "DML" achieves 0.416 MRR on the eval set, which has been greatly improved compared with the previous model.</font> [\[Twitter from MS MARCO\]](https://twitter.com/MSMarcoAI/status/1359965315875155976) [\[Leaderboard\]](https://microsoft.github.io/msmarco/#docranking)
+- January 2021: I served as a reviewer for ACL'21.

 Awards
 ======